Fraud Blocker

 Suppose you have been entrusted with handling another party’s finances or property, like in a corporate or organizational setting.
 In this case, you risk being accused of embezzlement and getting charged in court.

 Embezzlement is a white-collar crime that involves a breach of trust and theft of finances or property (assets) that was under your watch.
-You must take the accusations seriously if you are accused of embezzlement in Ashville, NC.
+You must take the accusations seriously if you are accused of embezzlement in Asheville, NC.
 Make sure you speak to an Asheville embezzlement lawyer as soon as possible and seek legal defense.

 While financial crimes like embezzlement appear less concerning than violent crimes, they are categorized as serious felonies under North Carolina state law.
 You could face steep fines and a lengthy jail sentence if convicted of embezzlement.